-The Acquisitions report in the Windows Dev Center dashboard lets you see who has acquired and installed your app, along with demographic and platform details.
-It also lets you get info about how customers on Windows 10 (including Xbox) have arrived at your app's listing.
+The Acquisitions report in the Windows Dev Center dashboard lets you see who has acquired and installed your app, along with demographic and platform details, and shows info about how customers on Windows 10 (including Xbox) have arrived at your app's listing.
 You can also view near real-time acquisition data for the last hour or seventy-two hour period.

 In this report, an acquisition means a new customer has obtained a license to your app (whether you charged money or you've offered it for free).
 An install refers to the app being installed on a Windows 10 device.